 As a fish owner, there were times when I failed to combine two types of fish that were too different.
-That was when I started to question whether my guppies can share their tank with the pleco I wished to buy.
+That was when I started to question whether my guppies could share their tank with the pleco I wished to buy.
 To prevent potential issues, I started to investigate the topic pretty extensively.

 Guppies can live with plecos in the same tank since both species are relatively docile and require similar water conditions, including pH and temperature.
 Yet, species like the Common Pleco can grow large and eat guppies, so the comparatively smaller Bristlenose Plecos would be the better choice.